Skip to content

 { Using Read -- The next value read will be num 2. }

-Write('Enter two numbers: ');
+Write('Enter two numbers separated by a space: ');

 Read(num1);